 Once you agree to a settlement, the claim is over, even if you later discover that your injuries are more serious than you initially believed them to be.

-An experienced Car Accident Attorney in New York at Douglas and London can help you receive the compensation you deserve.
+The experienced New York City car accident lawyers at Douglas and London can help you receive the compensation you deserve.
 Our lawyers have secured millions for injured clients in settlements and verdicts.

 New York No-Fault Laws

 Since New York is a no-fault auto insurance state, car accident victims may assume that all of their medical expenses and lost wages are covered.
 This is not necessarily the case.
 An insurance adjuster may contact you and offer a small amount to cover your out-of-pocket costs, as long as you waive further policy claims.